php-fig/fig-standards/proposed/simplecache.md

 ### 2.1 CacheInterface

-The cache interface provides the most basic functionality of cache servers which entails basic reading, writing and deleting of single cache items.
+The cache interface defines the most basic operations on a collection of cache-entries, which entails basic reading, writing and deleting individual cache items.

 In addition it has methods for dealing with multiple sets of cache entries such as writing, reading or deleting multiple cache entries at a time.
 This is useful when you have lots of cache reads/writes